ladbible homepage

 google discoverFollow us on Google Discover

-The GLP-1 medications, which were initially designed as treatments for Type 2 diabetes, have exploded in popularity ever since the side effect of quick weight loss became public knowledge.
+GLP-1 medications such as Ozempic were initially designed as treatments for Type 2 diabetes, but have exploded in popularity ever since the side effect of quick weight loss became public knowledge.

-Despite the various warnings attached to the drugs, which left Jeremy Clarkson feeling particularly awful, many people around the world continue to take them even when they've not been prescribed by an official GP.
+Despite the various warnings of side effects attached to the drugs, which left Jeremy Clarkson feeling particularly awful, many people around the world continue to take them even when they've not been prescribed by an official GP.

 However, in the case of Rob Briggs, it was medical treatment rather than weight loss that he was focused on, as he was born with MEN1 - a rare genetic disorder that causes ulcers, thinning bones and tumours.